 Humanitarian Conditions This measures the conditions and status of the people affected, including info about the distribution of severity.3.50 Very lowVery high 5

 Complexity This measures the complexity of the crisis, in terms of factors that affect its mitigation or resolution.2.60 Very lowVery high 5

 Access Constraints This measures the level of humanitarian access constraints.3.0No constraintsExtreme constraints

 Since 2014, the Eastern Mediterranean migration route has been an important pathway for refugees, asylum seekers, and migrants crossing to Europe from the Middle East, Asia, and Africa.
-Migration along the eastern Mediterranean route peaked in 2015 when more than 850,000 people arrived in Greece after passing through Turkey.?Though new arrivals have decreased in recent years, they still remain significant.
-In the first quarter of 2019, approximately 8,000 people arrived in Greece by land and sea via the Eastern Mediterranean route.
-During the same period, the most common countries of origin were Afghanistan, Iraq, and Syria.?
+Migration along the eastern Mediterranean route peaked in 2015 when more than 850,000 people arrived in Greece after passing through Türkiye.?New arrivals significantly decreased in 2020 and 2021, as a result of the COVID-19 pandemic.
+In 2021, approximately 8,371 people arrived in Greece by land and sea via the Eastern Mediterranean route.
+During the same period, the most common countries of origin were Afghanistan, Somalia, and the Democratic Republic of Congo.?